grassdog/vimfiles/vim-cheats.md

     ctrl-G  show current line
       ^^    go back to the last file edited.

+### Method navigation

+    ]m  Go to next start of a method definition
+    ]M  Go to next end of a method definition
+    [m  Go to previous start of a method definition
+    [M  Go to previous end of a method definition

 ### Jumps

 A "jump" is one of the following commands: